CalmyJane/MidiHero/README.md

 ### Hammer-On / Pull-Off
 While playing any note you can play a hammer-on by pressing any note closer to the body of the guitar while holding a lower note.
 This note will play as soon as you press the note button and does not require a trigger.
 You can also play a note, and release the note-button while holding down a note further away from the body.
 This will play the lower note without an additional trigger.

+You can enable/disable hammeron functionality for any preset by holding `Select` and pressing `Start`.

 ### Preset Selection
 Your guitar comes preloaded with 16 presets.
-A preset contains the currently selected notes and their modes, the current tremolo mode and tremolo range.
+A preset contains the currently selected notes and their modes, the current tremolo mode and tremolo range and a hammeron-flag.
 The LEDs indicate which is selected in binary.
 Press `d-pad left/right` to change the currently selected preset.
 Changes you make to a preset will remain until you reboot the guitar, unless you save your preset to permanently keep it on the instrument.

 ### Tremolo Functionality
 Rock that `tremolo`!
 By default, it'll bend your pitch down by one semitone at full extension.
 You can adjust the bend range from 1 to 12 semitones!
 To change the range, press the `D-pad up/down`.
 Navigate the modes and watch for a flash of all `LEDs` to know you've made the switch.
 If no flash, you've hit the end of the range (1 or 12) - just navigate the other way, man!